 The last of the Seidel aberrations is distortion, which is easily recognized in the absence of all other monochromatic aberrations because it deforms the entire image even though each point is sharply focused.
 Distortion arises because different areas of the lens usually have different focal lengths and magnifications.
 If no distortion is present in a lens system, the image will be a true magnified reproduction of the object (see Fig. 5b).
 However, when distortion is present, off-axis points are imaged either at a distance greater than normal or less than normal, leading to a pincushion (see Fig. 5a) or barrel (see Fig. 5c) shape, respectively.

 Figure 5.
-The effects of astigmatism, assuming the absence of all other forms of aberration, are illustrated. (a) Positive or pincushion distortion occurs when the transverse magnification of a lens increases with the axial distance; this effect causes each image point to be displaced radially outward from the center, with the most distant points undergoing the largest displacements. (b) If no distortion is present, the image will be a scaled duplicate of the object. (c) Negative or barrel distortion occurs when the transverse magnification of a lens decreases with axial distance; in this case, each image point moves radially inward toward the center; again, the most distant points undergo the largest displacements.
+The effects of distortion, assuming the absence of all other forms of aberration, are illustrated. (a) Positive or pincushion distortion occurs when the transverse magnification of a lens increases with the axial distance; this effect causes each image point to be displaced radially outward from the center, with the most distant points undergoing the largest displacements. (b) If no distortion is present, the image will be a scaled duplicate of the object. (c) Negative or barrel distortion occurs when the transverse magnification of a lens decreases with axial distance; in this case, each image point moves radially inward toward the center; again, the most distant points undergo the largest displacements.

 The monochromatic aberrations discussed above can all be compensated for using a deformable mirror such as the one included in these adaptive optics kits.
 However, when a broadband light source is used, chromatic aberrations will result.
 Since a DM cannot compensate for these aberrations, we will only briefly mention them here.
 Chromatic aberrations, which come in two forms (i.e., lateral and longitudinal), arise from the variation of the index of refraction of a lens with incident wavelength.
 Since blue light is refracted more than red light, the lens is not capable of focusing all colors to the same focal point; therefore, the image size and focal point for each color will be slightly different, leading to an image that is surrounded by a halo.
 Generally, since the eye is most sensitive to the green part of the spectrum, the tendency is to focus the lens for that region; if the image plane is then moved towards (away from) the lens, the periphery of the blurred image will be tinted red (blue).

 Off-axis scanning is frequently used in many imaging techniques including Optical Coherence Tomography (OCT), Confocal Microscopy, and Adaptive Scanning Optical Microscopy (ASOM).
-Without adaptive optics, images obtained using these techniques will suffer from the off-axis aberrations discussed in the Types of Aberrations tab, thereby requiring one to choose between resolution and field of view.
+Without adaptive optics, images obtained using these techniques will suffer from the off-axis aberrations discussed in the Aberrations tab, thereby requiring one to choose between resolution and field of view.
 However, by using a deformable mirror, this tradeoff is overcome.
-To learn more about how a deformable mirror works and its role in an adaptive optics system, please see the Tutorial tab.
+To learn more about how a deformable mirror works and its role in an adaptive optics system, please see the AO Tutorial tab.

-(a) A schematic of Thorlabs' ASOM system, which consists of a custom-designed scan lens, a fast steering mirror, a 4.4 mm x 4.4 mm DM with a 12 x 12 grid of electrostatic actuators, and a CCD camera. (b) A photograph of the ASOM system.
+Figure 1. (a) A schematic of Thorlabs' ASOM system, which consists of a custom-designed scan lens, a fast steering mirror, a 4.4 mm x 4.4 mm DM with a 12 x 12 grid of electrostatic actuators, and a CCD camera. (b) A photograph of the ASOM system.